Flushing, Queens: Linden Hill

 Linden Hill is bound by 25th Avenue to Willets Point Boulevard to the north, 154th Street to the east, Northern Boulevard to the south and the Whitestone Expressway to the west.

 Linden Hill was originally a rural estate owned by the Mitchell family.
-Ernest Mitchell owned an adjacent area known as Breezy Hill and his father owned the area now called Linden Hill.
-The two areas are sometimes referred to as Mitchell-Linden.
+Ernest Mitchell owned an adjacent area to the west known as Breezy Hill and his father owned the area now called Linden Hill.
+The two areas are sometimes referred to as the Mitchell-Linden neighborhood.
 A major change in the rural nature of Linden Hill occurred in the early 1950s.
-Neisloss Brothers with architect Benjamin Braunstein envisioned a cooperative project to be set on Linden Hill and landfill of an adjacent swamp which would provide middle-income housing to veterans of World War II and the Korean War under Section 213 of the Federal Housing Act of 1950.
+Neisloss Brothers with architect Benjamin Braunstein envisioned a cooperative project to be set on Linden Hill and landfill on the adjacent swamp to the west which would provide middle-income housing to veterans of World War II and the Korean War.
+The construction was carried out under Section 213 of the Federal Housing Act of 1950 which provided mortgage insurance for non-subsidized projects.
 Gerace and Castagna with architects Samuel Paul and Seymour Jarmul subsequently developed the larger Linden Towers several years after this.
 Paul was additionally the architect of Embassy Arms.
 In total, 41 six-story buildings containing 3,146 apartments comprising the Linden Hill, Mitchell Gardens, Linden Towers, and Embassy Arms cooperatives were erected.

 Once a primarily European-American neighborhood, Linden Hill is now a diverse mix of European-Americans, Asian-Americans and Latino-Americans.
 The Asian-American population has expanded markedly in the southern part of Linden Hill in the past decade (as it has throughout Flushing) and the Latino-American population has also grown noticeably.
 Conversely, the European-American population has lessened somewhat, though European-Americans still remain in great numbers north of Bayside Avenue, west of 149th Street.

 Murray Hill

 Murray Hill is bounded by 150th Street to the west and 160th Street to the east and straddles ZIP Codes 11354, 11355, and 11358.
 Traditionally the home of families of Irish and Italian immigrants, many Korean and Chinese immigrants have moved into Murray Hill in recent years.
 Murray Hill within Flushing is often confused with the larger Murray Hill neighborhood on the East Side of Manhattan.

+The Long Island Rail Road's Murray Hill and Broadway stations serve the area.

 Before the area was developed for residential housing in 1889, Murray Hill was the location of several large nurseries owned by the King, Murray, and Parsons families.
 The Kingsland Homestead has been preserved as the home of the Queens Historical Society.
 The Voelker Orth Museum, Bird Sanctuary and Victorian Garden is also located in Murray Hill.
 Comic strip artist Richard F. Outcault, the creator of The Yellow Kid and Buster Brown, lived on 147th Street in Murray Hill.
-The Long Island Rail Road's Murray Hill and Broadway stations serve the area.